I thought I would introduce a new character.

 But after having four children with him – 2 boys and 2 girls – Anna’s appearance changes and she appears much older than her years.
 Knowing that she married quite the ladies’ man, Anna decides that instead of continually having to turn the other cheek at his indiscretions, she told Tracy that she wanted to buy a large farm in the Dakota Territory, where she could raise the children away from the dirt and immorality of city life.

-This proves to be both a huge mistake and a huge benefit for Anna.
+Later on, this decision proves to be both a huge mistake and a huge benefit for Anna.

 Tracy’s side of the relationship.